SMAC-Group/course_intro_statistics/slides/chapter5_07.md

 ---

-There exists multiple [`ggplot2` extensions](https://exts.ggplot2.tidyverse.org/) available on [CRAN](https://cran.r-project.org/).
-We have already used some of them on the earlier part of this chapter, but we will explore more of capabilities in this chapter.
+There are multiple [`ggplot2` extensions](https://exts.ggplot2.tidyverse.org/) available on [CRAN](https://cran.r-project.org/).
+We have already used some of them in the previous sections of this chapter.
+In this section, we will explore more capabilities of these `ggplot2` extensions.

 ---

 # gganimate

-Despite the ability to represent multiple variables in one graph by defining various geometric elements and aesthetics mappings, you may consider representing data with an animated graph.
-Such a representation enables to represent another dimension, for example time and are easy to embed in web-based report.
-You can package `gganimate` becomes useful.
+Besides representing multiple variables in one graph by specifying various geometric elements and aesthetic mappings, we can also consider to represent the data with an animated graph.
+Such a representation allows to visualize the evolvement of the data, which is very useful, for example, when we consider time series data.
+Animated graphs can be constructed with the help of the `gganimate` package.
+Note that `gganimate` relies on some dependencies that may need to be installed outside of an R environment.

 <div style="text-align:center"><img src="hexgganimate.png" alt=" " width="50%"></div>

 ---

-Let us consider the price of TSLA, AAPL BABA and GOOGL for this example.
-We will load the time series using `quantmod` and convert the `xts` object to a `data.frame` using `ggfortify`.
+As an illustration, let us consider the stock prices of four companies: TSLA, AAPL BABA and GOOGL.
+Our goal is to visualize these four time series data in an animated graph.
+We can load the time series using the `quantmod` package.
+We will start with one time series of TSLA and convert the corresponding `xts` object to a `data.frame` using the `ggfortify` package.

 ```R